kimmminjae/kimmminjae.github.io/_drafts/2020-10-22-Coveo-For-Sitecore-Translate-And-Change-Default-Terms.md

 All the keys and default terms are available [here](https://github.com/coveo/search-ui/blob/afe7a570735c6f1d11438fd22b315b512b730271/strings/strings.json).

-The following shows an example of all the default key-value pairs that comes with the installation of Coveo for Sitecore (stored under Website\Coveo\Hive\js\cultures\en.js)
+The following shows an example of all the default key-value pairs that come with the installation of Coveo for Sitecore (stored under Website\Coveo\Hive\js\cultures\en.js)
 ![](/assets/images/blog/2020-10-22-Coveo-For-Sitecore-Translate-And-Change-Default-Terms/2020-10-22-Coveo-For-Sitecore-Translate-And-Change-Default-Terms-03.png)

 We can utilize this script snippet and ASP.NET Razor syntax's ability to dynamically build JavaScript with the data coming from the CMS.

-First, I name a Dictionary Resource Rendering Model to keep track of the folder which holds all the dictionary items, the dictionary items themselves stored as Dictionary<string, string> key-value pairs, and the current language because the script snippet requires a two character language code.
+First, I name a Dictionary Resource Rendering Model to keep track of the folder which holds all the dictionary items, the dictionary items themselves stored as Dictionary<string, string> key-value pairs, and the current language because the script snippet requires a two-character language code.

-I made a seperate datasource template and item to keep the dictionary folder path, where that folder holds all the key-value pairs.
+I made a separate datasource template and item to keep the dictionary folder path, where that folder holds all the key-value pairs.
 I wanted the folder path to be editable but you might come up with different implementation ideas.
 The important part here is somehow storing the key-value pairs of only the Coveo related dictionary items.
 If you store all the dictionary items, including the non-Coveo related items, the script will be massive and filled with non-existing key-value pairs.

 In my implementation, I used a custom dictionary item template (instead of the out of the box Sitecore one) and stored them under a custom settings folder under the Home item.
 This allows content editors with no access to the System item to edit these values.
 Instead of having two fields for key and value, I made value the only field and used the name of the item for the key.
 You can choose to implement it differently.